Renouncing your US citizenship

 The expatriation tax provisions under Internal Revenue Code apply to U.S. citizens who have renounced their citizenship and long-term residents (Greencard holders) who have ended their U.S. resident status for federal tax purposes.

-For US citizens expatriation in 2016, the new IRC 877A expatriation rules (explained below) apply to you if any of the following statements apply to you:
+For US citizens expatriation in 2024, the IRC 877A expatriation rules (explained below) apply to you if you expatriated after June 16, 2008 and any of the following statements apply to you:

-If any of these rules apply, you are a “covered expatriate.”
+If any of these rules apply, you are a “covered expatriate” – exceptions for dual citizens and certain minors will apply.

 IRC 877A imposes a mark-to-market regime, which generally means that all property of a covered expatriate is deemed sold for its fair market value on the day before the expatriation date.
 Any gain arising from the deemed sale is taken into account for the tax year of the deemed sale notwithstanding any other provisions of the Code.
 Any loss from the deemed sale is taken into account for the tax year of the deemed sale to the extent otherwise provided in the Code.